spencer-tassone/SGRecovExp_LitSynthesis/README.md

 ## Objectives

-I am systematically reviewing and synthesizing the available primary literature on seagrass ecosystem disturbance and recovery to:
+Systematically review and synthesize the available english language primary literature on seagrass ecosystem disturbance and recovery to:
-1) determine the primary drivers of disturbance within seagrass ecosystems
+1) summarise spatial scales of experimental and observational research on seagrass disturbance and recovery
-2) identify drivers and patterns of recovery within seagrass ecosystems
+2) quantify seagrass recovery rates
-3) provide a general, first-order quantitative model of seagrass recovery rates for ecosystem management.
+3) identify factors related to recovery to provide greater context for the experiment described above and to assess possible generalities about seagrass recovery